NatalieHumphriesGitHub/qa-march-project/README.md

 ![Add plant screenshot](https://github.com/NatalieHumphriesGitHub/qa-march-project/blob/3ec97a59743bcd67b7f8d75a5f98936dbf4195bd/Add%20a%20new%20plant.png)

-View all plants allows the user to see all the plants that have been input into the database orderd by their plant id number, along with the associated information and their location.
+View all plants allows the user to see all the plants that have been input into the database ordered by their plant id number, along with the associated information and their room location.

 ![view all plants](https://github.com/NatalieHumphriesGitHub/qa-march-project/blob/3ec97a59743bcd67b7f8d75a5f98936dbf4195bd/View%20All%20Plants.png)